Why You Need to do This

 Stretch Your Neck & Shoulders

 To prepare for the voice exercises, stretch your neck by rolling your head forward in slow semi-circles from your left ear to your right ear and back again.
 I go through a much more detailed process on this in my online voice course for yoga teachers.

 Finally, before beginning the simple voice exercises below, sit for a moment in meditation position and focus on your alignment.
 Our voice is within us so correct posture is crucial to be able to use our voices correctly whilst teaching.
 Check that your spine is straight, your belly is soft, your shoulders are relaxed and gentle roll down your back, your throat is open, your head lifts and both your jaw and tongue are relaxed.

 Voice Exercises for Yoga Teachers

-This is a 10 minute routine I encourage all of the yoga teachers who train their voices with me to do before teaching yoga class:
+This is a 10-minute routine I encourage all the yoga teachers who train their voices with me to do before teaching yoga class:

 Align with your Breath

 Place one hand on your heart and the other on your belly.
 Slowly breathe in and out.
 As you do, lengthen both your inhalation and exhalation.
 Imagine they are the waves of the ocean gently rising and falling.
 Feel yourself relax and mindfully connect to your intention for your class.
 Imagine the sequences you will take your students through, visualize the energy of the room and how they will feel.
 Visualize how you will use your voice to guide the space and feel how this feels.